 Day 23 - Queenstown

 A full day at leisure for your own discoveries.
 Consider an optional visit to a local vineyard and sample some of the prize vintages, or maybe a thrilling jet-boat ride on the Kawarau and Dart Rivers.
 Your Tour Director will have suggestions to help you plan your day to explore, shop, and enjoy optional activities.
-This evening, CRUISE across Lake Wakatipu on board the vintage steamship TSS Earnslaw and take in views of the rugged Southern Alps.
-Stop at Walter Peak High Country Farm for dinner and a farm demonstration that provides a glimpse of life on the farm.
+This evening, take the scenic gondola ride to the top of Bob’s Peak for amazing views of Queenstown and Lake Wakatipu.
+See spectacular views and be treated to a fabulous dinner.
 (B, D)

 Fly north to Rotorua.
-This evening, enjoy a traditional local favorite Hangi Dinner, followed by an authentic Maori Concert.
+This evening, enjoy a traditional local favorite Hangi Dinner, followed by an authentic Maori cultural performance.
 (B, D)

 Day 25 - Rotorua

 This morning, start with a visit to the Agrodome to learn more about one of the country's major industries—sheep!
 Continue on to Rainbow Springs to view native bush and wildlife, including a walk through the kiwi bird enclosure.
 Last stop is Te Puia - Rotorua's most prominent thermal area with New Zealand's largest geyser, boiling mud pools, and silica terraces.
 The afternoon and evening are at your leisure.
 You may wish to board a floatplane for flightseeing of this beautiful area, join a New Zealand family for dinner in their home, or indulge yourself in the relaxing hot springs, sumptuous spa treatments, and massage therapies at the Polynesian Spa.
 (B)